vocdoni/docs/docs/architecture/smart-contracts/process.md

     - With the appropriate flags, the creator can define the question that can be voted on
 - `setCensus()`
     - With the appropriate flags, the creator can update the census for long lasting polls
-- `setResults()`
-    - Once the scrutiny is completed, registered Oracles can set the results of a process

-For more details, see the [implementation here](https://gitlab.com/vocdoni/dvote-solidity/raw/master/contracts/process.sol)
+For more details, you can see the [implementation here](https://gitlab.com/vocdoni/dvote-solidity/raw/master/contracts/process.sol)

 ### Getters